zobinHuang/mTCP-skeleton/README.md

 ### 6. Configure file for mtcp

-We need to setup the configuration for routin and arp for MTCP
+We need to setup the configuration for rout and arp for MTCP

 ```bash
 # get into bin